 AEvery case is different, and we tailor our costs accordingly.
 The more complicated a case, the more time we have to spend on it, so the more of our time we have to charge for.

 If budget is tight, and the process is likely to be simple, you should definitely consider the fixed fee options..

-AA divorce takes about 4 to 6 months from start to finish.
+AA divorce takes about 6 months from start to finish.